 At dawn a spray of hidden sprinklers woke me.

 Slightly soaked I grabbed my bag and hurried to the rough.

 A red sun rose over the grassy fairways.

 Near the highway cars and trucks pulled in and out of the parking lot of a Cuban diner.
-I walked over to eat breakfast with farm workers heading to the sugar plantations in the Everglades.
+I ate breakfast with farm workers heading to the sugar plantations in the Everglades.
 The conversations were strictly in Spanish.
 After eggs, beans, rice, and coffee I stuck out my thumb on Dixie Highway.

 A farmer stopped in his pick-up truck.

 “I’m going to Little Havana to see my sister.”